Why Training More Often Isn’t Always Better?

 Muscles Grow in Recovery, Not Just in Workouts

-The catch is that lifting weights breaks muscle fibers.
-The rebuilding is where the muscles grow (strengthening and hypertrophy happen with recovery).
+Lifting weights breaks muscle fibers.
+The rebuilding is where muscles grow — strengthening and hypertrophy happen during recovery.
 Without recovery, the fibers never get rebuilt, and instead, you just become weaker.

-Protein synthesis, hormonal balance and recovery is greatest during recovery.
-Growth hormone and testosterone, which are imperative for building muscle, increase significantly during sleep.
+Protein synthesis, hormonal balance, and recovery are greatest during rest.
+Growth hormone and testosterone — imperative for building muscle — increase significantly during sleep.
 Without rest, no muscle is built.
-Athletes consider rest days as important as training days.
+Elite athletes treat rest days as important as training days.

-Reducing inflammation, replenishing glycogen stores and rebuilding the nervous system occur when you rest.
-Performance declines without rest.
+Reducing inflammation, replenishing glycogen stores, and rebuilding the nervous system all occur when you rest.
+Performance declines without it.

 Also Read: Can Skipping Breakfast Affect Your Mood?